 The new Red Onion Hiking Trail, located past the Upper Onion Creek campgrounds off Highway 128, is an intermediate-advanced 2.5 mile trail that links the floors of two canyons to create a unique hiking loop, offering striking views of the Fisher Towers, Castleton Tower, and the “Priest and Nuns” sandstone spires before dropping into narrow slickrock canyons.
 A short section of this hike connects with the popular Fisher Towers trail before dipping down into a nearby canyon.
 This engaging hike has a plethora of stunning scenery including dry waterfalls, small bridges, and hoodoos that create a fun new hiking route in the Onion Creek area.

 Burro Pass of the Whole Enchilada System

 Burro Pass, one of six trails in the Whole Enchilada, received much needed trail construction and maintenance in August 2021.
 Trail crews worked on reconstructing many eroded switchbacks as well as creating drainage control on the top section of trail.
-This section of the Whole Enchilada is now extremely rideable for mountain bikers to enjoy.
+While still a very difficult and steep trail, Burro Pass Trail is now a little more sustainable and rideable for mountain bikers to enjoy.